homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Why?” says Smitty.

-“He’s so good to the waiters and bell hops,”’ says Pat.
+“He’s so good to the waiters and bell hops,” says Pat.
 “He gives the waiters a quarter tip at every meal and slips the boys two bits when they bring him ice water.”

 That started a battle that was pretty costly to the both o’ them, but mighty sweet for the hops and waiters.
 If I’d of been Pat I’d of made ’em slip me a commission.